On the Theory of Continual Learning with Gradient Descent for Neural Networks: Introduction

 \cite{guha2024diminishing} showed analytically through a general argument that increasing the width helps continual learning, although the improvements shrink as width grows.
 The dependence on width in their bound is not explicitly determined, and moreover, the bound does not depend on the underlying algorithm or number of samples.
-In contrast, our analysis is algorithm-dependent and yields closed-form bounds, explicitly highlighting the roles of different problem parameters in test-time forgetting.
+In contrast, our analysis is algorithm-dependent and yields closed-form bounds, explicitly highlighting the roles of different problem parameters such as over-parameterization in test-time forgetting.

-Perhaps the closest works to ours are \cite{doan2021theoretical,bennani2020generalisation,lee2021continual,Karakida2021LearningCF}, which derived general expressions to characterize forgetting in neural networks in the lazy regime.
-However, these results are not in closed form and therefore do not provide explicit insights in terms of different problem parameters.
+Perhaps the closest works to ours are \cite{doan2021theoretical,bennani2020generalisation,lee2021continual}; see also \cite{Karakida2021LearningCF}, which derived general expressions to characterize forgetting in neural networks in the lazy regime. { A recent work by \cite{LiWangLiu25} focuses specifically on CNNs in a multi‐view data model and characterizes forgetting. \cite{BenjaminPehleDaruwalla24} approach uses an “ensemble/NTK” perspective treating networks in the lazy regime and gives a reinterpretation of continual learning. \cite{CaoLiuVempala22} derived sample complexity of continually learning linear models and GLMs. \cite{AndleYasaeiSekeh22} focus on layer‐wise information flow and develop a probabilistic theory for CL performance across layers.
+However, the prior works discussed above do \emph{not} lead to closed-form bounds and are applicable for different models such as CNNs, while our results yield the first bounds for a multi-index model learned by neural nets.}

 Another related line of work has focused on linear classification/regression in the realizable regime, where a single linear solution can interpolate data from all tasks \cite{goldfarb2023analysis,lin2023theory,evron2023continual,banayeeanzadetheoretical}.
 In particular, \cite{evron2023continual} analyzed catastrophic forgetting through the lens of implicit bias in linear classification across various setups, including cyclic and random task orderings.
+Since these approaches are distribution-independent, they do not reveal the role of sample complexity or over-parameterization.
 In contrast, we adopt a more practical perspective by examining sample complexity, early stopping, and the effects of over-parameterization in a stylized neural network setting.